Aircraft General Knowledge (AGK)

 The general guidelines and sympthoms for both types of disruptions are:

 In a case of a alternator error its recommended to land the plane at the nearest airfield as an alternator error will cause the plane to pick power from the battery.
-This will provide power for around 10-15 with a max of 20 minutes.
+The remaining time depends on battery condition, battery capacity and electrical load.
 Power down unnessesary devices where possible.

 The alternator can sometimes be reset by switching the master switch to off and back on.